Skip to contents

 lines lines of linear fit through estimates

-point point estimates
+estimates.points point estimates

-estimates text of estimates
+estimates.text text of estimates

-n text of number of events (n)
+n.text text of number of events (n)

 ci confidence intervals